 Once drill is internalized and your body is accustomed to the discipline, it becomes more like a relaxing meditation than hard work, and your mind can wonder.
 Retrospectively, it feels to some like they no longer find it hard... it is hard, but, they have become accustomed to the hardness.

-Many civilians and military men would like to consider discipline the primary role of drill.
-Parades, it is frequently said, is a display of discipline and in training it forms a method of instilling discipline that can be visually and physically tested.
-Drill was "a considerable art and could be used to show off, to punish or to loosen up.
-In the early stages of training it was the recognised means of breaking a squad in"3.
-Yes, discipline is a major part of drill but I hope that by highlighting the other roles it plays before getting on to this subject, I also highlight the other functions that drill serves.
+Many civilians and military folk like to consider discipline to be the primary role of drill.
+Parades, it is frequently said, are a display of discipline and in training it forms a method of instilling discipline that can be visually and physically tested.
+It is a widely recognize method by which you break the will of untrained civilians so that they obey orders in situations where there is no time for a debate, doubt or delay.
+Yes, discipline is a major part of drill but I hope that by highlighting the other roles it plays before getting on to this subject, I have also highlighted the other functions that drill serves.

 When training recruits in drill it tends to bring out peoples' attitudes.
 Employing typical low-level popular psychology, it is used to "drill" discipline into recruits by pummelling them harder the more they resist, until they "break".
 When they break, they accept that they're rubbish at drill, that they are making mistakes, and that they will have to keep doing it until they get as good as they are being trained to be.
 Until they reach that point of breaking, recruits will resist the training.
 They may think they're "good enough", they may reject the need to do drill or they may reject the commands or make fun of drill.
 Once broken, they will accept drill.
 Although previous "attitudes" will surface, they won't interfere anymore with the actual obedience to the commands given.
 In short, their attitude has been overridden by freshly instilled discipline.
 That's how drill is seen to instil discipline amongst the average person.

 In addition, drill is used within the armed forces as a punishment.
 Drill can be made very physically demanding.
 On the coldest days, a squad commander can drill a group of men until they sweat, their legs and feet ache and hurt, and they can no longer perform the moves with full gusto.
 It is a form of exercise.
-Keeping those knees waist high when "marking time" (marching on the spot) can be a form of torture, a dynamic stress position.
-As such, many of the low-rankers in the armed faces pretty much hate drill for the memories of the angst, although some come to like and respect it because they feel the benefits both physically and mentally.
+Keeping those knees waist high when "marking time" (marching on the spot) can be a form of mild torture: a dynamic stress position.
+As such, many of the low-rankers in the armed faces pretty much hate drill for the memories of the angst.
+Although some come to like and respect it because they feel the benefits both physically and mentally.